 A long expansive flat looks totally boring on a map.
 “No structure, no fish,” one might say.
 My guiding buddy Brian “Bro” Brosdahl sees things differently.
 “I look for the least contours on a lake map,” says the Frabill fishing pro.
 “Having structure nearby is a bonus, but not a prerequisite.”

 Bro really likes large flats on the warmer, north end of the lake, where cold spring winds are fought back and the sun strikes the longest.
-Build in some walleye spawning structure and the campers will be even happier.
+Build-in some walleye spawning structures and the campers will be even happier.

 Scattered rock is welcome as well.
 Essentially, you’re looking for fat shoreline flats with hard and irregular bottoms; gravel here, sand there, rocks in between.
 Even though fish are working mostly flat surfaces, instinct still guides them towards available structure and edges.

 Certain shoreline points also fall into this category.
 Not the sharp-tipped point with cascading sides; maybe later this summer, but not now.
 You want a point that’s more of a swollen section of the bottom.
 Compare your thumb to a kid’s pinky finger.
 You want the point to look like your thumb, flatter and wider.

 Bro further qualifies the perfect point.
 “My favorites will open into the main lake from a bay.
 Again, bigger, longer, and flatter points are best.
 It’s typical for the attached bay to contain darker, warmer, and shallower water.
 The bay’s water conditions mix with the main lake, creating improved conditions for spring walleyes.”